 4. Qualifying marks threshold

-General and BC category students who score below 30 marks are not ranked.
+General and BC students who score below 30 marks are not ranked.
 SC/ST students receive ranks regardless of score.
-A larger share of unranked students in a given year slightly reduces competition for the ranked pool.
+A larger share of unranked students slightly reduces competition for the ranked pool overall.

 5. Absence of negative marking

-Because wrong answers carry 0 marks, most students attempt all 120 questions.
+Wrong answers carry 0 marks, so most students attempt all 120 questions.
 This pushes scores higher than in exams with penalty marking.
-Score bunching in the upper bands makes competition tighter near the top — a single extra correct answer can move you past dozens or even hundreds of students at critical rank thresholds.
+Score bunching in the upper bands makes competition tighter near the top.
+A single extra correct answer can move you past dozens of students at critical rank thresholds.

 TS PGECET Marks vs Rank 2026 Table